How to Secure Video Streaming for Your Enterprise

 It’s important to involve senior leaders in all conversations around video content and video streaming security.
 They are best positioned to identify the most sensitive information while also helping to clarify which jobs and management levels require access to specific information.
 This will help ensure that your security infrastructure is informed by the actual priorities and sensitivities of your enterprise.

-Your enterprise is a bustling organization of thousands, possibly tens of thousands, of employees.
+2. Identify who needs access to what content Your enterprise is a bustling organization of thousands, possibly tens of thousands, of employees.
 Not all of them require access to all video content.
 Take time to collaborate with senior leaders and other department heads to make complete lists that name the individuals who require access to specific pieces of sensitive video.
 This will help inform the creation of permissions when it comes time to implement access controls.

 3. Be as detailed as possible